George Sisler

 George Harold Sisler (March 24, 1893 – March 26, 1973), nicknamed "Gorgeous George", was an American professional baseball first baseman and player-manager.
 From 1915 through 1930, he played in Major League Baseball (MLB) for the St. Louis Browns, Washington Senators, and Boston Braves.
 He managed the Browns from 1924 through 1926.

 Sisler played college baseball for the University of Michigan and was signed by the St. Louis Browns in 1915.
 He won the American League (AL) batting title in 1920 and 1922.
 In 1920, he batted .407 and recorded 257 hits, the record until Ichiro Suzuki had 262 in 2004.
 Sisler won the AL Most Valuable Player Award in 1922, finishing with a batting average of .420, the third-highest batting average by AL or NL players after 1900.
 An attack of sinusitis caused vision troubles that jeopardized Sisler's career, but he returned to playing in 1924, remaining in the major leagues through the 1930 season.
 After Sisler retired as a player, he worked as a major league scout and aide.

-A two-time batting champion and career .340 hitter, Sisler led the league in hits twice, triples twice, and stolen bases four times.
-He collected 200 or more hits six times in his career and had a batting average of over .300 a total of 13 times throughout his career.
-In 1939, Sisler was elected to the National Baseball Hall of Fame.
+A career .340 hitter, Sisler had a batting average of over .300 a total of 13 times.
+He led the league in hits twice, triples twice, and stolen bases four times.
+He collected 200 or more hits six times.

+In 1939, Sisler received 85.8% of the Baseball Writers' Association of America votes and was elected to the National Baseball Hall of Fame in his fourth year of eligibility.

 Early life

-George Harold Sisler was born on March 24, 1893, in the unincorporated hamlet of Manchester (now part of the city of New Franklin, a suburb of Akron), Ohio.
-His parents, Cassius Clay and Mary (née Whipple) Sisler, had been married after meeting at Hiram College, which they both graduated from.
+Sisler was born on March 24, 1893, in the unincorporated hamlet of Manchester (now part of the city of New Franklin, a suburb of Akron), Ohio.
+His parents, Cassius Clay and Mary (née Whipple) Sisler, were married after meeting at Hiram College, which they both graduated from.
 Both worked as schoolteachers at one point, though by the time George was born, Cassius was supervising a nearby coal mine.
 Manchester did not have a high school; thus, when George turned 14, he moved to Akron to live with his older brother Efbert so that he could attend school there.
 Sisler played baseball, basketball, and football in high school, but baseball was his main focus.
 Because of his good looks, the local newspapers began referring to him as "Gorgeous George".
 During George's senior year, Efbert died of tuberculosis, but George was able to move in with a local family and finish school.